Duplication of Materials

 Campus Photo Services (CPS): Special Collections staff facilitate orders completed by Campus Photo Services.
 CPS sets the fees for services it provides, which include taxes and shipping.
 The fees for individual prints from existing negatives vary depending on the size of the requested print.
 If a researcher requests a copy print of a photograph for which there is no existing negative, he or she will pay for the making of a copy negative to be retained by Special Collections.

-Requests for duplication of audio recordings should be directed to the individual curator(s) who has responsibility for them.
+Requests for duplication of A/V materials should be directed to the individual curator(s) who has responsibility for them.
+Contact us for more information.

 The Libraries generally do not own the copyright to materials in its collection.
 Unless the University is the owner of the copyright, it cannot give or deny permission to publish or otherwise distribute material in its collections.
 Transmission or reproduction of protected items beyond what is deemed a fair use of those items under copyright law requires the written permission of the copyright owners.
 It is the requester's obligation to determine if a particular use is fair and to obtain permission to engage in a use that is not fair.
 However, the very nature of archival materials sometimes makes it difficult, if not impossible, to determine who is the owner of copyright in such materials and what restrictions on use, if any, apply.
 The Libraries will furnish information it has, if any, regarding the owner of copyright and restrictions on use for particular material.
 It cannot and will not make any warranty or representation, express or implied, oral or in writing, that a particular use of archival material is not an infringement of any copyright or property right of any third party.
 It is entirely the responsibility of the requester to determine and ensure that use of material fully complies with copyright law and other possible restrictions on use.